FPSG-UIUC/SPT/README.md

 ## Running

 Running the gem5 executable directly is a bit complicated since there are some legacy command-line options from previous projects.
-Thus it is **highly** recommended that you use the helper script `run_spt.py`.
-If you want to see the actual command that is run, gem5 prints it near the start.
+Thus it is **highly** recommended that you use the helper script `run_spt.py`. **You need to run it with Python version 3.5 or later!**

+** Note:** If you want to see the actual command that is run, gem5 prints it near the start.

 **Note:** Our helper script targets syscall emulation mode for gem5.
 For full system mode, you're on your own unfortunately.